Gistly

 PCI-DSS 4.0 requires call centers processing payments to encrypt recordings containing cardholder data, implement multi-factor authentication for agents accessing the cardholder data environment, pause recording during payment capture or mask card numbers in recordings, and include contact center technology in vulnerability management programs.
 The customized approach in 4.0 allows flexibility in implementation but does not reduce the security requirements.

 The Digital Personal Data Protection Act (DPDP Act), 2023 is India's comprehensive data privacy law.
 It requires contact centers to obtain specific, informed consent before processing personal data (including call recording), limit data retention to the stated purpose, support customer requests for data access and deletion, and potentially appoint a Data Protection Officer if classified as a Significant Data Fiduciary.
 Penalties for non-compliance can reach ₹250 crore.
-Read our complete DPDP Act guide for contact centers.
+Read our complete DPDP Act guide for contact centers, which includes a full penalty breakdown and readiness assessment framework.

 QA programs are one of the most effective compliance enforcement mechanisms in contact centers.
 By including compliance criteria as mandatory (auto-fail) items on the QA scorecard, every evaluation becomes a compliance check.
 AI-powered quality assurance extends this from 2-5% sampling to 100% coverage, detecting compliance violations on every call rather than relying on random audits.

-India-specific compliance requirements include the DPDP Act (consent, data retention, data principal rights), TRAI's DND registry compliance for outbound calls, calling hour restrictions (9 AM to 9 PM), TCCCPR 2018 consent requirements for commercial communications, and the upcoming Consent Manager framework.
-BPOs processing data for overseas clients must also comply with the applicable international regulations (GDPR, HIPAA, PCI-DSS) in addition to Indian law.
+India-specific compliance requirements include the DPDP Act (consent, data retention, data principal rights), TRAI's DND registry compliance for outbound calls, calling hour restrictions (9 AM to 9 PM), TCCCPR 2018 consent requirements for commercial communications, RBI outsourcing guidelines for banking BPOs, SEBI circular requirements for securities BPOs, IRDAI outsourcing norms for insurance BPOs, and the IT Act Section 43A for sensitive personal data.
+BPOs processing data for overseas clients must also comply with applicable international regulations (GDPR, HIPAA, PCI-DSS) in addition to Indian law.
+See our India Compliance Quick Reference above for a complete summary.

 A call center compliance checklist is a structured assessment tool that covers the key compliance areas: recording and consent management, data protection controls, agent conduct standards, monitoring and audit capabilities, and outbound calling regulations.
 Use it during internal audits and vendor assessments to identify gaps before regulators do.
 See our complete checklist above.